 PBEC shall be responsible for, and the City shall cooperate and assist PBEC in, the acquisition of all necessary easements and rights-of-way as may be required by PBEC for utility connections with other utility providers.

-9. PAYMENTS TO CITY
+9. PAYMENTS TO CITY – THIS SHOULD BE THE SECTION DESCRIBING THE “DEVELOPMENT FEE” APPROACH WE DISCUSSED